rsksmart/devportal-1.0/index.md

 The blockchain is secure because miners with high infrastructure and energy costs create the new blocks to be added to the blockchain every 10 minutes.
-The more hashing power they provide, more secure the network is.
+The more hashing power they provide, the more secure the network is.

 **RSK** is the first open source smart contract platform that is powered by the bitcoin network.